Unlike fat parked on the hips and thighs, fat around the middle produces substances that can create serious health risks.

 Eat right.
 Choose a balanced diet that helps you achieve and maintain a healthy weight.
 Avoid products that seem to encourage belly fat deposition, especially simple sugars like fructose-sweetened foods and beverages.

 Don't smoke.
 The more you smoke, the more likely you are to store fat in your abdomen rather than on your hips and thighs.

 Get your sleep.
 Too little is bad.
 A five-year study found that adults under age 40 who slept five hours or less a night accumulated significantly more visceral fat.
 But too much isn't good, either — young adults who slept more than eight hours also added visceral fat.
 (This relationship wasn't found in people over age 40.)

 Mind your mood.
-In the Study of Women's Health Across the Nation, middle-aged women who showed more hostility and had more depressive symptoms also had more visceral fat — but not more subcutaneous fat.
-In other studies, higher levels of the stress hormone cortisol were associated with a buildup of visceral fat even in lean women.
+Middle-aged women who show more hostility and had more depressive symptoms tend to have more visceral fat — but not more subcutaneous fat.

 Forget the quick fix.
 Liposuction for cosmetic fat removal doesn't reach inside the abdominal wall.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.

 Please note the date of last review or update on all articles.
 No content on this site, regardless of date,